 - Gut-restricted PK with low systemic exposure.
 GI concentrations of BT-11 are on average 6,000-fold higher in the colon than in blood.
 A gut-restricted PK profile may assist in limiting the number of observed systemic adverse side effects. - Tolerability.
-Clinical studies (>7-fold) and preclinical studies (>100-fold) of BT-11 to date have not identified any dose-limiting toxicities well above the proposed therapeutic window, suggesting the potential for an enhanced safety profile relative to biologics, immunosuppressant and other drugs in development. - Convenient, oral, once a day dosing.
+Clinical studies (>7-fold) and preclinical studies (>100-fold) of BT-11 to date have not identified any dose-limiting toxicities well above the proposed therapeutic window.
+No systemic suppression of white blood cells, a common feature of biologics, immunosuppressant and other drugs in development, has been observed with BT-11. - Convenient, oral, once a day dosing.
 We have designed BT-11 to be a single, once-a-day oral tablet.
 We are evaluating BT-11 in our ongoing Phase 2 clinical trial in patients with CD at a 1,000 mg dose contained in a single tablet per day. - Preclinical and translational testing.
 BT-11 has been evaluated in five mouse models of IBD and a pig model of IBD providing consistent efficacy across diverse methods of disease induction including genetic, immunological, bacterial and chemical.
 Comparative efficacy studies in animal models indicate a doubling of response relative to anti-TNF.
 In human primary cells, BT-11 significantly downregulated TNF and IFNg at low concentrations.
 We believe that these preclinical results support advancement of BT-11 in the treatment of CD. - Innovative target.
-BT-11 is a first-in-class therapeutic candidate that activates a novel target, LANCL2, to induce immunometabolic effects.
+BT-11 is the first therapeutic candidate to target and activate LANCL2, a novel target, to induce immunometabolic effects.
 With the high frequency of switching treatments observed in IBD due to lack or loss of response, we believe additional differentiated mechanisms of action are needed.